NSLog0/java-image-processing-algorithm/README.md

 ##Read pixel color value
 ###RGB.java
 If you get value of pixle from RGB.java to access RGB value on Dicimal digit, You must use bitwise operators to shitf bit.
-R >> 16 , G >> 8 and B, Then add maksk by (& 0xFF), See example in below link or file this project
+R >> 16 , G >> 8 and B, Then add mask by (& 0xFF), See example in below link or file this project
 #####link
 * http://stackoverflow.com/questions/22391353/get-color-of-each-pixel-of-an-image-using-bufferedimages
 * http://stackoverflow.com/questions/6524196/java-get-pixel-array-from-image